>How to know if DPF (Diesel Particulate Filter) is blocked

 - Continue to drive on roads that permit at least 40 mph

 - Drive for at least 30 minutes or until the DPF light has gone away

 - Do not turn off the car or allow it to idle for a long time

-- Be cautious of your fuel level, Regens use more fuel than normal running
+- Be cautious of your fuel level.
+Regens use more fuel than regular running

-Some manufacturers are different, so it's best to check the specific signs and dashboard lights that your car will display, especially if you feel your DPF is becoming clogged.
+Some manufacturers are different, so it's best to check the specific signs and dashboard lights your car will display, especially if you feel your DPF is clogged.

-If you are unable to continue driving or get stuck in traffic, the regen may be cancelled by the ECU.
-This will mean all of the soot buildups will still mostly remain, and the DPF will need to be regenerated soon.
+If you cannot continue driving or get stuck in traffic, the ECU may cancel the regen.
+This will mean that most of the soot build-ups will remain, and the DPF needs to be regenerated soon.

-Try to schedule a drive at high enough speeds to clear the DPF, continual driving at slow speeds will make the problem worse and may require manual DPF cleaning, that is removing and chemically dissolving the soot buildup.
+Try to schedule a drive at high enough speeds to clear the DPF.
+Continual driving at slow speeds will worsen the problem and may require manual DPF cleaning, that is, removing and chemically dissolving the soot buildup.

 What if your DPF cannot be regenerated?

-If the regen process has failed multiple times, especially at the ideal conditions, your DPF may need to be cleaned by hand or replaced altogether.
+If the regen process has failed multiple times, especially under ideal conditions, your DPF may need to be cleaned by hand or replaced altogether.
 Usually, this involves removing the DPF and soaking the built-up soot with a solvent.